codepath/android_guides/Google-Maps-Fragment-Guide.md

 <img src="http://i.imgur.com/hfZZBQF.png" width="650" alt="Android device monitor" />

 You can enter any lat / lng i.e `37.4810289, -122.1543292`.

+**Make sure to click the Send** button to report the GPS location.
 After updating this location, you can use the "current location" marker on the app to move the map to your device's configured location.

 ## Run the App